Labs64/PluginPass/README.txt

 == Screenshots ==

-1. Adjust PluginPass Tracker Settings from within the WordPress CMS
+1. Adjust PluginPass Settings

 == Changelog ==

 = 1.0.0 =
-* Initial version
+* New: PluginPass is born!
+This release is only available via download at https://github.com/Labs64/PluginPass
+* New: new feature added
+* Fix: bug fixed
+* Tweak: improved functionality